OpenMMI/.github/profile/README.md

 ## User Interface (ui)

 Everything the user will see.
-The user interface will be created using Flutter and build for Linux.
+The user interface will be created using Flutter and build for Linux but tested on Android for simplicity.

 ## Operating System (os)